-- We have examined the oxidation of elemental mercury using pulsed corona discharge (PCD)(with D. N. Shin, Research Institute of Industrial Science and Technology, Korea).
-Coal-fired power plants are the main anthropomorphic source of Hg(0) which is subsequently converted into highly toxic methyl mercury species via natural processes.
-PCD is a promising approach to control SOx, NOx and HCl in flue gasses and concurrent PCD control of Hg(0) would therefore be a highly desirable process.
+- We have examined the oxidation of elemental mercury using pulsed corona discharge (PCD).
+This was a collaboration with D. N. Shin, Research Institute of Industrial Science and Technology, Korea.
+Coal-fired power plants are the main anthropogenic source of Hg(0) which is subsequently converted into highly toxic methyl mercury species via natural processes.
+PCD is a promising approach to control SOx, NOx and HCl in flue gases and concurrent PCD control of Hg0 would therefore be a highly desirable process.

 - MSc student James Vey (joint with Scott Smith, WLU), iexamined quenching of the fluoresence of tryptophan (a model for dissolved organic matter) by Ni2+.
 We will also calculate quantum yields to determine whether the experimentally observed fluorescence quenching is primarily static (rather than dynamic).
 In this case, experimentally observed quenching could be used to fit equilibrium binding constants for naturally fluorescent ligands which would enable the prediction of Ni speciation.
 This could be used to predict the equilibrium binding portion of the Ni Biotic Ligand Model.